jantwisted/Lagrange/_posts/2017-08-27-i-saw-a-little-elf-lets-catch-him.md

 * The Time

-Time is the common enemy.
+Time is the common enemy for everything.
 It gives 3 seconds to catch the Elf.
 When I write an elf file and execute, 90% of the attempts, it failed to accomplish the task within the given time.
 Instead of executing the file, I opened it and search for the answer (in this case I printed the answer), and it was there, but not that easy to read, because it was in a byte string.

 * Vim to rescue